 AMARILLO, TX (KFDA) – A 70-mile network expansion of fiber transport services aims to better support the needs of the Amarillo Independent School District.

 The FiberLight expansion is expected to boost AISD’s science, technology, engineering and mathematics, or STEM, education programs.
-However FiberLight officials say it will also help Amarillo businesses that utilize high-speed fiber services.
+However, FiberLight officials say it will also help Amarillo businesses that utilize high-speed fiber services.
 FiberLight Expansion aims to benefit Amarillo ISD, local economy

 Amarillo ISD will utilize FiberLight’s Dark Fiber network to expand the school district’s digital capabilities across its 58 locations, serving more than 33,000 students.
 “We get to light it ourselves and it gives us the capabilities,” said AISD Chief Technology Officer Jeff Roller.
-“Then if we need additional bandwidth in a particular area, we can change out the optical equipment and get faster speed from Point A to Point B.” The expansion will move the district further toward their goal of preparing students for college and STEM careers.
+“Then if we need additional bandwidth in a particular area, we can change out the optical equipment and get faster speed from Point A to Point B.” The expansion will move the district further toward its goal of preparing students for college and STEM careers.

 “We just hope as preparing of having networks that are available for them and new experiences for them to be able to experience like our Chrome Books in the like,” said Roller.
 “To be able to immerse them in the technology in the classroom will simply engage them in a new level and prepare them for life beyond Amarillo Independent School District.”

 “You can’t educate kids with technology if you don’t have it foundationally available to you,” said FiberLight Strategic Account Manager Jonna Bass.
 “So being able to have that foundation will be integral to being able to grow quickly and still having that fixed cost.”
 The move creates what Jonna Bass calls a vital technology highway.
 “This will be a foundational springboard for economic development, small businesses, education and healthcare,” said Bass.